Benefits of Membership

 • The College provides information on opportunities during retirement, assistance with the resolution of unresolved roadblocks related to retirement, and in partnership with UBC Human Resources, assists faculty members and librarians to prepare for retirement.

 • The College is a member of and/or keeps connected to many local, national and international academic retirement organizations, sharing success stories from UBC and giving you access to a wide range of resources and benefits.
-For more information, see the section on Organizations & Association under Recommended Resources
+For more information, see the section on Organizations & Association under Recommended Resources.

 The members chair and participate on committees, which benefits College members.
 Many of the privileges and benefits we enjoy today are the result of countless hours of preparation and negotiation by our retired colleagues; our life in retirement would not be the same without their dedication.
 If you wish to be involved in advocacy work of various kinds, please consider putting your name forward to the appropriate committee.